 The summer holidays are upon us in North America and with them come summer barbecues.
 Oh, goodness, I love summer…. ::sigh::

 Our Canadian readers celebrated Canada Day yesterday with barbecues and fireworks and our US readers are just days away from Fourth of July picnics, pool parties, and more fireworks, so it is indeed the season of sizzling meat, veggie burgers, and shareable salads.
-(If you’re needing inspiration, check out all the ideas at Real Food Forager and The Nourishing Gourmet or make our simple Potato Salad with Olive Oil and Thyme.)

 In striving to feed our families healthy, nourishing whole foods, we often focus on the big food items: the meat, the dairy, the properly prepared grains.
 However, what about the little things?